SoenkevL/EEGAnalyzer-SciCo/README.md

 ``` bash
 eeganalyzer --yaml_config <config_file> --logfile_path <log_file>
 ```
 **Arguments:**

 - `--yaml_config`: Path to YAML configuration file (required)
 - `--logfile_path`: Path to log file (optional)

+There are some things that the user needs to specify before running the analysis:
+#TODO **add more details**

 #### Visualization
 This is still very rudimentary